Driss Jettou: Political career

 Jettou started his political career in 1993 when King Hassan II appointed him to be Minister of Trade and Industry.
 He was Minister of Economy and Finance from August 1997 to March 1998.
-Then he served as Minister of Interior from 2001 in the cabinet of Abderrahmane Youssoufi until he was appointed as prime minister by King Mohammed VI on 6 October 2002.
+Then he served as Minister of Interior from 2001 in the cabinet of Abderrahmane Youssoufi until he was appointed prime minister by King Mohammed VI on 6 October 2002.
 His appointment was controversial as he was not then a member of any party, although he governed with a coalition that held a parliamentary majority.
 The Socialist Union of Forces for Progress and Istiqlal Party were the major parties of this coalition.
 In late 2004, he successfully led Morocco into a historic free trade agreement with the United States.

 Jettou was a technocrat and his appointment reflected how Mohammed VI wanted to run the country with a technocratic touch.

 Following the September 2007 parliamentary election, Mohammed VI named Istiqlal leader Abbas El Fassi as Jettou's successor as prime minister on 19 September 2007.

-Jettou was appointed as President of the Audits Court on 9 August 2012, a move interpreted as meaning that King Mohammed would take full control of managing corruption cases.
+Jettou was appointed President of the Audits Court on 9 August 2012, a move interpreted as meaning that King Mohammed would take full control of managing corruption cases.

 In December 2019, he was appointed by the king of Morocco in the Special Committee on Model of Development.